thinng/GraphDTA/README.md

 ## 4. Train a prediction model with validation

 In "3.
 Train a prediction model", a model is trained on training data and chosen when it gains the best MSE for testing data.
 This follows how a model was chosen in https://github.com/hkmztrk/DeepDTA.
+The result by two ways of training is comparable though.

 In this section, a model is trained on 80% of training data and chosen if it gains the best MSE for validation data, which is 20% of training data.
 Then the model is used to predict affinity for testing data.